 Although wood was certainly available in ancient Jerusalem, most structures of that era were constructed primarily of stone.
 If we take ‘carpenter’ to mean ‘builder,’ it is conceivable that Jesus would have needed to understand masonry techniques in addition to knowing how to shape wood.
 For Jesus, carpenter work may have been more about working with limestone rather than timber.
 And, if we expand the definition further to include all-purpose craftsmen, then we may be looking at an occupation that is similar to a modern handyman, skilled in a variety of building and repair work.

 Finally, it’s worth recognizing that the language spoken by Jesus and his disciples was probably Aramaic.
 The term carpenter may correspond with the Aramaic word ‘naggar,’ meaning ‘a learned man.’
-If so, this casts a different light on the Savior’s educational upbringing.
-That said, it may be difficult to rationalize this interpretation with the incredulous response of Jesus’s audience when they used his status as a ‘carpenter’ as an insult.
+If so, this casts a different light on Jesus' educational upbringing.
+That said, it may be difficult to rationalize this interpretation with the incredulous response of Jesus’ audience when they used his status as a ‘carpenter’ as an insult.

 Why Did the Gospel Writers Include this Detail?

-Given how firmly the idea of Jesus as a carpenter is entrenched in Christianity’s collective psyche, it may be surprising for some to learn that we only have one scriptural account (presented by two different authors) that makes any reference to his profession at all.
+Given how firmly the idea of Jesus as a carpenter is entrenched in Christianity’s collective psyche, it may be surprising for some to learn that only one scriptural account (presented by two different authors) makes any reference to His profession at all.
 So why did the authors bother to include it?

 The most obvious answer is maybe they were sharing an account of something that happened and didn’t want to leave out any details.

 Perhaps it’s more likely that the writers wanted to demonstrate Jesus’ low-born status, and how there were many who could not look beyond their own preconceptions to see that the Messiah had finally come.
-The audience’s dismissive attitude towards the Savior’s teachings, simply because they knew him from his youth and knew his family, is representative of human nature’s tendency to reject the exceptional when it is found in the familiar.
+The audience’s dismissive attitude towards Jesus' teachings, simply because they knew Him from His youth and knew His family, is representative of human nature’s tendency to reject the exceptional when it is found in the familiar.
 It was probably easy for the people of Nazareth to accept ancient prophets and great works to come; they had a harder time believing that one of their own might actually be the fulfillment of prophecy that they had been waiting for.